hbtz-dev/deploy-manager/README.md

 ## Demo configuration:
 Using `npm run init` with all default values will create a demo configuration that demonstrates the features.
 To test that everything is working:
 - Run `npm run start` to start the server.
-- - The server will listen and proxy traffic on port 8080 will download and launch three demo HTTP services on port 8000, 8001, and 8002.
+- - The server will listen and proxy traffic on port 8080 will download and launch three demo HTTP services on port 8001, 8002, and 8003.
-- Navigate to `https://127.0.0.2:8080`.
+- Navigate to `https://127.0.0.1:8080`.
 Because the SSL certificate is invalid, your browser will display a warning.
-Navigate past the warning and you will see your service saying hi through HTTPS from port 8000.
+Navigate past the warning and you will see a basic admin menu served through deploy-manager.
-- Do the same for `https://127.0.0.3:8080` and `https://127.0.0.4:8080`.
+- Do the same for `https://127.0.0.2:8080` and `https://127.0.0.3:8080` to see demo services being served on port 8002 and 8003 respectively.

 ## Customization:
 - Configure your DNS records to direct your domain names to the server IP.